I was born in Nagano, Japan. I moved to America when I was 2, where I received a BA from Connecticut College before returning to Japan.

 Step 1 (Formal)

-Make eye contact like you would with an angry bear, because Japanese people are inherently scary.
+Make eye contact.
 Then, do a bow like explained in my previous article here.
 While bowing, say "Hajimemashite," which translates roughly to "I've never seen you before, and nor you me."
 At the end of your Hajimemashite your head should be coming back up, and right before it returns to its normal position start saying "(Your last name here, followed by your first name) to moushimasu."
 So for example, I would say "Hajimemashite, Abe Akiya to moushimasu."
 Just to clarify a pronunciation point, the "to" is not pronounced like "going to the store" but, rather, "my favorite movie dog is toto."
 So, to sum it all up:

 - Make eye contact